OpenCLIM/ecocrop/README.md

 Once this has been calculated for all GTIMEs, the maximum is taken as the final temperature suitability score.
 In essence, in the absence of frost or heat stress, the quicker a crop is able to amass the required (GMIN) days, the higher it's score.

-Precipitation suitability is calculated using the forward-rolling total of precipitation (PGTIME) for each GTIME window-size The score is calculated as:
+Precipitation suitability is calculated using the forward-rolling total of precipitation (P) for each GTIME window-size The score is calculated as:

 (100/(PMINO-PMIN))(P-PMIN) for PMIN<=P<PMINO